Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Functional and responsive.

-* **User Story** - As a developer, I want to test the deployed version for performance and usability, so that I can ensure it's reliable.
+* **User Story** - As a developer, I want to test the deployed version for performance and usability, so that I can ensure it's reliable. **Business Requirement 2**

     * Acceptance Criteria: